BestReviews is reader-supported and may earn an affiliate commission. Details

 A. If your files are smaller, you can transfer them via a cloud storage solution like Google Drive or over a local WiFi network.
 Otherwise, you’ll likely need to use an external hard drive or a transfer cable.

-A. That depends primarily on the application.
+A. The answer to this question depends primarily on the application.
 In some cases, you may have multi-license applications that can be installed on multiple devices.
-Or you can transfer the license to your new computer.
+Or, you can transfer the license to your new computer.

 A. Because gaming laptops are built for playing games, they focus heavily on graphics and hence have heavy-hitting graphics cards like the GeForce line from Nvidia.
 These computers tend to weigh more than business laptops, and because of the extensive graphic component, they do not tend to have long battery life.
 They are also quite expensive.